AnaBoca/AnaBoca/README.md

 ### A LITTLE MORE ABOUT ME

-My name is Ana Boca and I am in Phoenix, AZ.
+My name is Ana Boca and I am in Phoenix, Arizona.
 I am a green developer.
 In my professional past life, I was a writing teacher at the university level while I was in grad school earning my degree in creative writing with an emphasis in poetry.
 I then taught at a public charter school and have been a recruiter in between.

 I decided to make a career change a couple of years ago and bridge the parallels between my writing skill set in a more technical manner.
 I think that coding is very similar to writing a poem - both are very much concerned with an economy of language.
 I had a lot of help with my career transition from my husband who is an Angular expert and fanboy and currently works for Amazon.